sushmitha047/chronic-disease-analysis-us/README.md

 - Expand the analysis to include global health data for comparative studies.
 - Develop interactive dashboards for real-time health data visualization.

-## How to Use

-1. Clone the repository.
-2. Open the Jupyter notebook to view the detailed analysis.
-3. Refer to the PDF presentation for a summary of findings and visualizations.

 ## Contributors

 - Arun Thakur <a href="https://www.linkedin.com/in/thakurarun/" target="_blank">(LinkedIn)</a>